-NOTE: With the adjustment indicated above, the parking brake is automatically adjusted so that when the lower slot of the pedal engages the locking angle welded to the frame, proper parking brake force is applied.
+NOTE: With the adjustment indicated above, the parking brake is automatically adjusted so that when the <a href="Lower slot of the pedal engages the locking angle welded to the frame, proper parking brake force is applied." | Doctor of the pedal engages the locking angle welded to the frame, proper parking brake force is applied.